straz/artificialtrust/_articles/fitness-drift.md

 (due to accident or manipulation) in ways that move it away from fitting in with the world, or both.

+### The world is full of surprises

+Data models and AIs have been used for many years to predict consumer demand and plan industrial capacity.
+Whether you're in the travel business, the commercial real estate business, or even in the candy business, predicting the future helps you use capital efficiently, and make wise investment decisions.

+Before COVID, all the top companies in these and many other industries used AI models to plan their budgets.
+Within a few months, it became apparent that none of those models were even remotely applicable to the COVID world we all found ourselves in.
+When the circumstances are new and different, a high-scoring well-trained AI is pretty much useless.

 ### Practice makes permanent